LupisCor/odin-recipes/README.md

 # odin-recipes
-Project used to practice and reinforce lessons on HTML as well as develope familiarity with GIT workflow.
+Project used to practice and reinforce lessons on HTML as well as develop familiarity with GIT workflow.